aquasecurity/aqua-helm/server/README.md

 ### 1. Envoy

-   In order to support L7 / gRPC communication between gateway and enforcers Aqua recommends that customers use the latest alpine-based Envoy load balancer.
+   In order to support L7 / gRPC communication between gateway and enforcers Aqua recommends that customers use the Envoy load balancer.
 Following are the detailed steps to enable and deploy a secure envoy based load balancer.

    1. Generate TLS certificates signed by a public CA or Self-Signed CA